michaelmuthomi/CHEMOLEX_APPLICATION/README.md

 - [ ] Product and Service review

 ### Database Module
-- [ ] Use real world price for products
+- [x] Use real world price for products
 - [x] Add more technicians

 ### Shipping Module
 - [ ] Categorize into pending and approved
+- [ ] Variable Delivery fees based on location

 ### Driver Module
 - [x] Accept assignment and mark as delivered